Large-scale variation in reionization history caused by Baryon-dark matter streaming velocity: IGM after Reionization

-Figure~\ref{fig:dmap} depicts the evolution of gas density after the EIBR is turned on at $z_{re}=6$ for three cases.
-Upon reionization, the Jean mass increases to $\sim10^8~M_\odot$, and the SSGSs begin to be destroyed by the increased pressure.
-Most of the structure is destroyed after a few times $10^6$ years, while gas clumps in minihalos last up to $\sim 10^8$ years due to the self-shielding.
+Figure~\ref{fig:dmap} depicts the evolution of gas density after the EIBR is turned on at $z_{\rm re}=6$ for three cases.
+Upon reionization, the Jeans mass increases to $\sim10^8~M_\odot$, and the SSGSs begin to be destroyed by the increased pressure.
+Most of the structure is destroyed after a few times $10^6$ yr, while gas clumps in the MHs last up to $\sim 10^8$ yr due to self-shielding.

 P16 and D20 have shown that SSGSs substantially increase the ionization photon budget for reionization by raising the recombination rate.
-In the following section, we described how we calculated the recombination rate from our simulation and how it depends on $z_{re}$, $T_{\rm min}$, and $V_{cb,i}$.
+In the following section, we describe how we calculated the recombination rate from our simulation and how it depends on $z_{\rm re}$, $T_{\rm min}$, and $V_{cb,i}$.